 - Salary Deferrals.
 You are always 100% vested in your Salary Deferrals.
-In other words, you have complete ownership rights to your Salary Deferrals under the Plan.
-Thus, you will never forfeit your Salary Deferral contributions after they are contributed to the Plan. - Matching Contributions.
+In other words, you have complete ownership rights to your Salary Deferrals under the Plan. - Matching Contributions.
 You are always 100% vested in your Matching Contributions.
-In other words, you have complete ownership rights to your Matching Contributions under the Plan.
-Thus, you will never forfeit these contributions after they have been made to the Plan. - Other contributions.
+Thus, you have complete ownership rights to your Matching Contributions immediately after such amounts are contributed to the Plan on your behalf. - Other contributions.
 In addition, certain special contributions that are made to the Plan on your behalf will always be 100% vested.
 If any of these special contributions are made to the Plan, you will always have an immediate ownership interest in such contributions.
 Examples of special contributions that may be made to the Plan include: - Rollover Contributions